awesomerank/awesomerank.github.io/lists/jondot/awesome-react-native.md

 - [Todo List ★9](https://github.com/rishabhbhatia/react-native-todo) - Todo-List app using SwipeView with ES6 standards for iOS and Android.
 - [Quick-Sample ★2](https://github.com/innFactory/react-native-quick-sample) - A small and simple example app with navigation, data persistence, redux, listview and animation.
 - [Buttercup Mobile ★44](https://github.com/buttercup/buttercup-mobile) - Mobile password manager
+- [Nearby Live ★51](https://github.com/N3TC4T/Nearby-Live) - An unofficial NearbyLive app for Android and iOS

 ## Frameworks

 - [Awesome React Native Meteor ★145](https://github.com/meteor-factory/awesome-react-native-meteor) - An awesome list of resources for using Meteor and React Native together
-- [NativeBase ★6855](https://github.com/GeekyAnts/NativeBase) - builds a layer on top of React Native that provides you with basic set of components for mobile application development
+- [NativeBase ★7062](https://github.com/GeekyAnts/NativeBase) - builds a layer on top of React Native that provides you with basic set of components for mobile application development
 - [React Native Diagnose ★5](https://github.com/netbeast/react-native-diagnose) -  A framework to test a React Native app during runtime and production
 - [Teaset ★521](https://github.com/rilyu/teaset) - A UI library for react native, provides 20+ pure JS(ES6) components, focusing on content display and action control.